HOME » About our business » FD » FD Joint Training Program and Thematic Training

 Progress:

-Noriya Kayagi (Associate Professor, Faculty of Business Administration, Ryukoku University)
+Noriya Kachiki (Associate Professor, Faculty of Business Administration, Ryukoku University)

-Yuya Hoshi (Lecturer, Department of Arts and Culture at Ikebo Junior College)
+Yuya Hoshi (Full-time Lecturer, Department of Culture and Arts, Ikebo Junior College)

 Lecturer: